 Only for one of six federally-allowed reasons under 42 CFR § 483.15: the resident's needs cannot be met, the resident no longer needs NF services, safety of others is endangered, health of others is endangered, the resident has failed to pay after reasonable notice, or the facility is closing.
 The facility must give 30 days' written notice (less if endangerment) including the right to appeal.
 The resident has 30 days to file an appeal with the PA DHS Bureau of Hearings and Appeals; filing triggers an automatic stay of discharge during the hearing.
 PHLP at 1-800-274-3258 represents residents in discharge appeals at no cost.

 Not for any portion Medicaid is paying.
 PA does have a Filial Support Law at 23 Pa.
-C.S. § 4603, and the Pittas case in 2012 held an adult son liable for $93,000 of his mother's NF debt.
+C.S. § 4603, and the Pittas case in 2012 held an adult son personally liable for his mother's unpaid NF debt.
 The mitigation: apply for PA Medicaid promptly, ensure the parent qualifies, and ensure billing flows through Medicaid rather than private pay.
 Once Medicaid pays, filial liability does not attach to the Medicaid-covered amount.
 Read admission contracts carefully and decline to sign as a personal guarantor where possible; have an elder-law attorney review the contract before signing if dollars at stake are meaningful.

 Start with CMS Care Compare (medicare.gov/care-compare): Overall 5-Star Rating, Health Inspection score, Staffing data including total nurse HPRD and RN HPRD, Quality Measures, and Staff Turnover.
 Pull the most recent Form CMS-2567 statement of deficiencies.
 Cross-check on PA DOH Nursing Home Reports (pa.gov/agencies/health/health-statistics/health-facilities/nursing-home-reports).
 Use ProPublica Nursing Home Inspect for an easier search interface.
 Tour at least two or three facilities, ask the question list above (HPRD, turnover, Medicaid acceptance, MCO contracts, bed-hold policy), and read your admission contract before signing.
 Call the PA Long-Term Care Ombudsman at 717-783-8975 for confidential advocacy support.